ThePJB/rustvox/README.md

 * headland: a component of noise smooth minned into normal landscape, clamped hard by coastline mask
  * maybe a general approach to cliffs as well. like the sand and stuff at the footing though...

-* can probably do some cool shit with edge detection for sulfite pools maybe
+* can probably do some cool stuff with edge detection for sulfite pools maybe
  * reminds me of the roots water in aoe2

 * dark world with super gay swamp areas that suck to traverse